-Remote Connections Committee
+Remote Communities Committee

-To foster unity within the fellowship of Area 79 by creating an awareness of the needs of alcoholics in remote connections.
+To foster unity within the fellowship of Area 79 by creating an awareness of the needs of alcoholics in remote communities.
 This committee seeks to assist those who are unable to make it to regular face-to-face meetings on a consistent basis.
 Members may be faced with travel or geographic challenges or may face barriers such as language, cultural considerations and/or anything else that could separate a person who needs A.A. from our lifesaving program of recovery.

-Contact the Remote Connections Committee by email
+Contact the Remote Communities Committee by email

 or Phone: 604-435-2181